 Waivers, substitutions, and exceptions

-If any degree requirements have been modified or waived for you, you'll see them at the bottom of the degree audit.
+If any degree requirements have been modified for you, you'll see them at the bottom of the degree audit.